General Terms and Conditions (GTC) e-tickets

-The fares of the Swiss transport companies (TC), particularly Tariff 600 (T600 general passenger tariff) plus the currently valid version of the fare regulations set down for ZVV’s fare schedule 651.8, the Z-Pass fare schedule 651.30 and the night supplement fare 651.31, apply to the transport of passengers holding electronic tickets (e-tickets).
+The fares of the Swiss transport companies (TC), particularly Tariff 600 (common ancillary fare conditions for National Direct Service and the regional fare networks) plus the currently valid version of the fare regulations set down for ZVV’s fare schedule 651.8 and the Z-Pass fare schedule 651.30 apply to the transport of passengers holding electronic tickets (e-tickets).

 The tariff information can be viewed both at ZVV’s staffed sales outlets and online (see Section 15 of these GTC for web links).

-In addition to the fares, the following provisions shall apply between the users of the ticket shop at zvv.ch (hereinafter referred to as the ‘Ticket Shop’) and ZVV’s ticket app (hereinafter referred to as the ‘Ticket App’) or the holders of e-tickets purchased there (hereinafter referred to as the ‘Customer’) and ZVV.
+In addition to the fares, the following provisions shall apply between the users of the ticket shop at zvv.ch (hereinafter referred to as the ‘Ticket Shop’) and ZVV’s app (hereinafter referred to as the ‘ZVV app’) or the holders of e-tickets purchased there (hereinafter referred to as the ‘Customer’) and ZVV.

-2) Use of the Ticket Shop or the Ticket App
+2) Use of the Ticket Shop or the ZVV app

-The Ticket Shop or the Ticket App are not guaranteed to be available.
+The Ticket Shop or the ZVV app are not guaranteed to be available.
 If the application is not working, this does not authorise the Customer to travel without a valid ticket.
 They are obligated to purchase a ticket using one of the other sales channels (counters, ticket machines, etc.) before starting their journey.

 3) Purchasing e-tickets

 The Customer must provide the following information to purchase an e-ticket:

 - Surname, first name, date of birth and customer number (if applicable)